strathausen/mumpitz/README.md

 # Mumpitz

+The stream-punk of blog engines.

-Beta, untested pipe-based minimalistic html rendering.
+Untested pipe-based minimalistic html rendering.

+All the power to the pipes!

 ## License